The-Aethereal/dapp-practice/README.md

 ## Running
 1. npm install
+2. Copy and deploy Healthcare.sol using Remix IDE.
-2. Update the smart contract address and abi in Healthcare.js file.
+2. Update the smart contract address and abi from Remix into Healthcare.js file.
 3. npm start

 ## Prerequisites